alials/Yoda/Cats/Ali/walking.md

 ---
 layout: cats
-title: walking
+title: Walking
-meta: ali likes to go for walks
+meta: Ali likes to go for walks
 type: ali
 parents: simon and eve
+Date: 26.09.16
+image: Dog_lead.jpeg
 ---

 Ali is a dog who likes to go for walks